bonaparte/bonaparte/components/bonaparte-toolbar.md

 # < bonaparte-toolbar >
-The toolbar component is a specialized [bonaparte-sidebar](bonaparte-sidebar.html) which contains button groups.
+The toolbar component is a specialized [bonaparte sidebar](bonaparte-sidebar.html) which contains button groups.

 The toolbar inherits all the functionality from [`<bonaparte-sidebar>`](bonaparte-sidebar.html).
-In addition child elements of the sidebar are handled as button groups and spread evenly from left to right or top to bottom.
+In addition child elements of the _sidebar_ are handled as _ button groups_ and spread evenly from left to right or top to bottom.

 ## Structure
 ```html